Academic Planning and Progress

 At the Writing Center, students work collaboratively with peer tutors on any writing—course assignments, labs, job applications, or personal statements.
 Students are encouraged to come early in the writing process so that they can make changes well before a deadline.
 Students are welcome to come with no writing at all and use the time to read over and discuss assignments or writing prompts.

-Students can schedule their own appointments by using our online scheduler, which can found on our website: http://writingcenter.uic.edu.
+Students can schedule their own appointments by using the online scheduler, which can found on the Writing Center website.
 Students can make up to two appointments per week and work.
 The Writing Center can be very busy towards the end of the semester, so students are encouraged to make their appointments in advance.

 The Writing Center is open from the second week of the semester through Wednesday noon of finals week: